Enoch2k2/flatiron-flask-project-generator/README.md

 * Type in the terminal `./script.sh` to run the file.
 * Grab some popcorn

+### Note while the project is being created

+There may be points during project generation that you get prompted to input either a yes or no into the terminal.
+Or to install something (like vite).
+Follow the prompts closely (basically say yes to everything and it should be fine!).
+You will only need to do the prompts once.

 ### What now that it's done running?

 You're Flask project is ready to go!
 Create models / routes / etc...
 You will not have to worry about initializing your database with flask db init, flask db revision -m 'initial db', flask db upgrade head.
 That is already done for you!